stevemu/fake-music-album-api/README.md

 ## Features

-* Node.js serve the index.html and bundled js
+* Node.js serve the index.html; webpack-dev-server serve the bundle.js in development; in production, the node.js server will serve the built bundle.js (please `npm run built` first)
 * css is bundled with webpack too
-* webpack watches new changes and compile the new bundle.js on-the-fly
+* webpack-dev-server with hot-reloading and history-api-fallback
+* the node.js server (with express.js) handles the browser history fall-back too
 * Use react-router
-* the server (with express.js) handles the browser history fall-back
 * use SASS
-* support hot reloading during development.
-For production, set env NODE_ENV="production" to disable hot reloading.
 * include a Procfile for deploying for Heroku, this tells Heroku how to start run the server.
 It assumes the bundle.js is already in the repo.
 So don't gitignore the bundle.js file.

 ## How to start developing